 - Lost wages.
 Relatives may also recover the decedent's lost wages.
 The amount of lost wages would equal the amount of money that the decedent would have earned from the time of the accident until the victim's death.
 In other words, if your loved one died a week after the accident after spending that amount of time in the hospital, then lost wages would amount to what your loved one would have earned in a week.
 In addition, you can also sue for the value of money that your loved one would have earned over the remainder of his or her lifetime were it not for the premature death.

 - Funeral and burial expenses.
 The court will undoubtedly require the negligent party to pay for your loved one's funeral expenses.

 Tour buses such as those operated by Sky Express Bus Company and World Wide Tours are not inherently dangerous.
 Nor are their drivers generally incompetent or negligent.
 However, tour buses are on occasion involved in accidents.
 Because of the many unique aspects of the tour bus industry claims based on injuries in a tour bus accident can be quite complicated.
 One significant issue is determining fault.
 Another issue is determining the proper party or parties to sue as more than one entity may be involved in arranging and managing a tour.
 Furthermore, there are deadlines that must be adhered to in order to preserve your right to sue for damages.
-If you or a family member were injured in a tour bus accident, contact an experienced tour bus accident attorney serving New York at the Law Offices of Stephen Bilkis & Associates to discuss the details of your case.
+If you or a family member were injured in a tour bus accident, contact an experienced tour bus accident attorney serving New York at Stephen Bilkis & Associates to discuss the details of your case.
 We can help.
 Contact us at 800.696.9529 to schedule a free, no obligation consultation regarding your case.
 We represent clients in the following locations: Queens, Staten Island, Manhattan, Nassau County, Bronx, Brooklyn, Long Island, Suffolk County, and Westchester County.